 A cultural historian of the early modern period, Dr. Pitman will advance scholarly and educational connections with the Helen Louise Allen Textile Collection in the Center for Design and Material Culture.

-Dr. Sophie Pitman will join the School of Human Ecology (SoHE) in fall 2021 to further the development of collection-related resources and curation of the Lynn Mecklenburg Textile Gallery through curatorial research and programming related to the collection, teaching and educational programs, and outreach to users both on and beyond campus.
+Dr. Sophie Pitman will join the School of Human Ecology (SoHE) in summer 2022 to further the development of collection-related resources and curation of the Lynn Mecklenburg Textile Gallery through curatorial research and programming related to the collection, teaching and educational programs, and outreach to users both on and beyond campus.

 “Fine silks, tiny ancient woven fragments, bright sparkling accessories, and carefully quilted blankets—the Helen Louise Allen Textile Collection is filled with treasures from diverse traditions and cultures that can teach us so much about the past and inspire future generations,” says Dr. Pitman.
 “But what makes the collection truly special is that it is housed at the heart of UW–Madison’s dynamic research community.
 I see my role as to seize this unparalleled opportunity to develop innovative ways of studying textiles using cutting-edge interdisciplinary methods developed within the university, in collaboration with Wisconsin’s vibrant community of makers and textile enthusiasts, to give the collection the international prominence it deserves.”